HariniJeyaraman/PyTorchChallengeScholarship2018-19/README.md

 ## About

-I created this repository in order to all the resources that I've used for the PyTorch Scholarship Challenge.
+I created this repository in order to store all the resources that I've used for the PyTorch Scholarship Challenge.
 I found out about the opportunity of applying for a [Udacity scholarship](https://www.udacity.com/facebook-pytorch-scholarship) through their social media and website.

 The Udacity PyTorch Scholarship Challenge took place between **9 November 2018 and 9 January 2019**.